 As staff director for the U.S. Senate Special Committee on Aging, she worked to increase retirement security, preserve a strong system of Social Security, lower the cost of health care, protect vulnerable seniors, safeguard consumers, make the pharmaceutical industry more transparent and improve our nation’s nursing homes.
-She has sought bipartisan, fact-based solutions to these and other challenges facing older Americans.
+She has sought bipartisan fact-based solutions to these and other challenges facing older people and their families.

 She previously worked for the Congressional Research Service as a specialist in the economics of aging.
 In this capacity, she provided members of Congress and their staff with research and advice, and authored analytical reports on the economic impacts of current policies affecting older Americans, as well as the distributional and intergenerational effects of legislative proposals.
 From 2001 to 2003, she served as a Brookings LEGIS Fellow to the Senate Health, Education, Labor and Pensions Committee, working as a health policy adviser to Sen. Edward M. Kennedy.